RustEnthusiast/nstd/README.md

 crate.
 Each module can have their own submodules (eg. `nstd.core.def` or `nstd::core::def` with Rust syntax).

+# Platform support
+`nstd.core` supports just about everything as it doesn't require the use of Rust's `std` crate.

+`nstd.os`'s child modules will only work on the operating system they target.
+For example, `nstd.os.windows` will only work on Windows and `nstd.os.linux` will only work on Linux distributions.

+Other modules will work on most platforms, primarily targeting Windows, macOS, Linux, Android, and iOS.

+# Safety notes
+Because `nstd` is a C library, accessing pointer types such as `NSTDPtr` or `NSTDSlice` is unsafe because the data being referenced is never guaranteed to be valid.
+Similarly, pointer types allow mutability accross multiple instances (it is legal to have multiple `NSTDPtr`s mutate the same value within the same scope).

 # Modules
 - `nstd` - A cross-platform, fast, and safe general purpose C library written in Rust.
     - `alloc` - Low level memory allocation.